sekka1/k8sbot-docs/docs/pod/not-enough-cpu-resource.md

 nav_order: 2
 ---
 # Not enough CPU resource
-There can be many reason why a pod is in a Pending state.
+There can be many reasons why a pod is in a Pending state.
 One reason is that the `pod` has requested more CPU than there is available in the cluster.

 # How k8sbot can help